 - Information on the site should be organized and easy to find.

-- Site design should have an interactive design pattern—a design aligns with the way people interact with the site.
+- Site design should have an interactive design pattern that aligns with the way people interact with the site.

 - Design should also have a look and feel that the user can enjoy such as colors, typography, and images that are easy on the eyes.

-Website structure contributes to user experience, and a well-organized website can reduce bounce rates.
-The goal is to simplify navigating your site so it’s eay to find what you’re looking for.
+Website structure (or site architecture) contributes to user experience, and a well-organized website can reduce bounce rates.
+The goal is to simplify navigating your site so it’s easy to find what you’re looking for.

 Moya also suggests creating a straightforward and intuitive navigation menu that helps users find what they want.